A. The Characters

 - What does it mean to be considered by others as “an eminently safe man"?

-- Who is John Jacob Astor?
-And what we do learn about the narrator from his mention of Astor?
+- What does John Jacob Astor (a German-American business and one of America’s first multimillionaires) mean to the lawyer?
+And what we do learn about him from his mention of Astor?

-- Why doesn’t he tell us his name?
+- Why doesn’t the narrator tell us his name?

 - The employés (i.e., the two scriveners, Turkey and Nippers and his office boy, Ginger Nut)—what are they like?

-- What is the work of a scrivener?
+- From the story, what do you understand is the work of a scrivener?
 How does it differ from the work of ancient scribes, who copied holy books?

 - What do the attitudes and ways of his scriveners tell us about the lawyer as an employer?
 As a human being?

 - The business—what sort of law does the lawyer practice?

 - Why does he refer to it as a “snug business”?